-As a result, official statistics can only be a very approximate guide.
 According to the Financial Times, the number of small businesses is rising.
-It claimed that in 1961 there were eight hundred thousand small businesses in Britain, but that by the 1980s the number had risen to two million.
-The latest figure is four and a half million.
+It claimed that in 1961 there were 800,000 small businesses in Britain, but that by the 1980s the number had risen to 2 million.
+The latest figure is 4.5 million.
 However, because of the fact that so many of these 'small businesses' are actually disguised employment - especially in the building trade - it is hard to know what to make of these statistics.